bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 12 CSS Frameworks Bootstrap.md

 	-->collapse: allows you to collapse something.
 But must add an expand as well.
 	-->toggler: allows you to connect links into a "burger" shape when you shrink the page.
 Need to connect it to "data-target" so that it knows where to connect to.
 	-->margin-left-auto: sets the margin to the far left.
 	-->You can fix a navbar to the top of the page.
 Sticky.
 Bottom.
 Etc.
+15. [bootstrap icons] still in beta phase but a bunch of free icons available on bootstrap.
+16. [font awesome ] is a website has a ton of icons but some are not free.